What Does Resolution Mean in 3D Printing?

 Are Smaller Layer Thicknesses Always Better?

-High resolution comes with a tradeoff.
+High resolution 3D printing comes with a tradeoff.
 Thinner layers mean more repetitions, which in turn means longer times: printing at 25 microns vs. 100 usually increases the print time four-fold.
 More repetitions also mean more opportunities for something to go wrong.
 For example, even at a 99.99% success rate per layer, quadrupling the resolution lowers the chance of print success from 90% to 67% if one assumes that a failed layer causes total print failure.

 Lower layer thickness equals more time, artifacts, and errors.